The PhD Programme in the Computer Science Department

 Detailed work on the thesis project.
 Give seminars on the thesis work.
 Towards the end of the period a report needs writing.

 This is the second major examination.
 A substantial project report is expected demonstrating the ability to conduct research, with initial research results, and a plan for completion of the work and writing of the thesis.
 The outcome of the viva will determine whether the student is allowed to transfer registration from MPhil to PhD.
-A failure to transfer results in the student working toward completion of an MPhil thesis.
-In no instance should the transfer viva take place later than Month 30.
+A failure to transfer normally results in the student working toward completion of an MPhil thesis.
+A second attempt at the viva must take place before month 24.